Expensify/App/docs/articles/new-expensify/expenses-&-payments/Create-an-expense.md

 You can also forward receipts to receipts@expensify.com using an email address that is your primary or secondary email address.
 SmartScan will automatically pull all of the details from the receipt and add it to your expenses.
 {% include end-info.html %}

+{% include info.html %}
+If the Continue button doesn't open the camera on your mobile web browser, it might be because you denied camera permission.
+Learn how to enable camera permission in your browser [here](https://support.google.com/chrome/answer/2693767).
+{% include end-info.html %}

 # Manually add an expense

 {% include selector.html values="desktop, mobile" %}